danaevenhaim/testing-app/testFile.md

-ThiS is A tEsT filE
+this is A tEsT filE

 It has some lines